Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 In English graded races the 'trap draw' is allocated by the racing manager under G.B.G.B.
 Rule 76 (V).
 All inside runners will be issued with a 'rails tag' and seeded rails.
 A (R) written after a greyhound's name always indicates a railer.
 The first railer drawn out always occupies the first available inside trap position.

 A (M) after a dog's name always indicates a middle tracker and will be given a 'middle tag' and seeded middle.
-Due to a recent change in precedure, the first middle seed drawn out now occupies the first available position placed next to the nearest inside runner.
+Due to a change in precedure, the first middle seed drawn out now occupies the first available position placed next to the nearest inside runner.

 A (W) after a dog's name always indicates a wide runner and is given a 'wide tag' and seeded wide.
 The first wide seed drawn out always occupies the first available outside trap position.
 Only extremely rarely when there are six wides in a final or in a handicap race will a wide racer ever occupy the inside box.